sciactive/tokenizer/README.md

 Tokenize string input into 32-bit integers (for full text search and natural language processing).

-It works by removing stop words, normalizing text, stemming each word, then tokenizing both the original and the stemmed version of the word.
+It works by removing stop words and grammatical punctuation, stemming each word, removing any punctuation, then tokenizing both the original and the stemmed version of the word.
 It returns the tokens, along with their position in the text (1 indexed), and whether the token is a stemmed version.
 Stemmed versions will have the same position as their unstemmed counterparts.
+It uses the [Snowball](https://snowballstem.org/) stemmer.

 For email addresses, it will provide the username, domain parts, and the whole domain as stemmed tokens, then the whole address as an unstemmed token.